hypercube1024/firefly/_docs/log.md

   logger.info("print foo")
 }
 ```

+The settings description:

+`<name>`:
+The Foo class name is com.firefly.example.reactive.Foo, it matches the logger instance com.firefly.example.reactive.
+The logger will print records to ${log.path}/com.firefly.example.reactive.2017-10-04.txt.

+`<level>`:
+The log output level value contains TRACE, DEBUG, INFO, WARN, and the ERROR.

+`<path>`:
+The log file output path.

+`<max-file-size>`:
-The Foo class name is `com.firefly.example.reactive.Foo`, it matches the logger instance `com.firefly.example.reactive`.
-The logger will print records to `${log.path}/com.firefly.example.reactive.2017-10-04.txt`.
-The logger splits files daily.
-But you can also use `<max-file-size>` to set the max log file size.
-When the log file size exceeds the max size, Firefly logger will create a new file to save log records automatically.
+You can use it to set the max log file size, and the unit is the byte.
+When the log file size exceeds the max size, Firefly logger creates a new file to save log records automatically.

+`<formatter>`:
+The log entry formatter class, it implements the LogFormatter interface.
+You can use it to format the log entry content.

+`<log-name-formatter>`:
+The log file name formatter class, it implements the LogNameFormatter interface.
+You can use it to format the log file name.

+`<log-filter>`:
+The log filter class, it implements the LogFilter interface.
+It intercepts the specified log output.

+`<max-split-time>`:
+The logger splits the log files daily.
+You can also use this parameter to set the log file max split time, and the value is minute, hour or day.

+`<enable-console>`:
-If `<enable-console>` node is true, the logger will print records to console.
+If this parameter is true, the logger prints record to console.

 # Log formatter
 The `<formatter>` specifies a class that implements `LogFormatter`.
 For example: